kotools/types/documentation/roadmap.md

     - Type converters suffixed by `OrThow` (see issue [#312]).
     - The `ResultContext` type and its declarations (see issue [#264]).
 - Experimental API:
-    - New `ExperimentalKotoolsTypesApi` annotation in the `kotools.types.experimental` package.
-    - New `StrictlyPositiveDouble` type in the `kotools.types.experimental` package and deprecate the same type in the `kotools.types.number` package.
-    - New `Bound` and `NotEmptyRange` types in the `kotools.types.experimental` package and deprecate the same types in the `kotools.types.range` package.
     - New type converters on `ConvertibleToInt` to [Byte][kotlin.byte], [Short][kotlin.short], [Long][kotlin.long], [Float][kotlin.float] and
       [Double][kotlin.double].